Tet Nguyen Dan (Vietnamese New Year)

 The streets are filled with colorful flowers, with displays of blossoms throughout the city and the most spectacular reserved for the Tet Flower Market

 along the main street of Nguyen Hue.
 This heavily trafficked street is converted into a temporary garden that is bursting with color and perfume.

 As with many cultures, Vietnamese New Year's Eve is the most celebrated night of the Vietnamese New Year

 holiday period.
 For the Vietnamese this is the night that the Tao Quan are set to return to earth and at the stroke of midnight the problems of the previous year are left behind.
 The idea is to be to make as much noise as possible.
 Drums, gongs and firecrackers are popular choices and can be heard throughout every neighborhood.

 The first days of the New Year are steeped in tradition.
 The transition between the old year and the new is a ritual unto itself.
 The first day is to be spent with one's immediate family.
 Children wear their newly purchased clothes and make sure to be on their best behavior in the hope of receiving red envelopes containing money from their elders.

 Vietnamese believe that the first visitor will determine their fortune for the entire year.
 Particular care is taken to arrange in advance to have the visitor be wealthy, good tempered and successful.

 Traditional Folk Games

 Most of the games played during Tet are centered around obtaining good fortune.
-Gambling is prevalent, even among children.
-While the games may vary throughout the country here are some of the more popular ones:
+Gambling and crossword games are prevalent, and while the games may vary throughout the country here are some of the more popular ones:

-Overall, Tet is an occasion for an entire nation to practice and share in the common ideal of peace and new beginnings.
+Overall, Vietnamese New Year's is an occasion for an entire nation to practice and share in the common ideal of peace and new beginnings.